How to use Chrome Dark mode on your Mac: The easy way no one told you about

 Browsing Chrome in Incognito mode is a quick way to view Dark mode.
 The window turns Dark, and the toolbar gets that moody gray look that gives your eyes a moment to breathe.

 Keep in mind, Incognito mode is really just a way to browse the web without any of your history appearing in Chrome.
 It doesn’t dim websites or shift text colors.
 The content you see is still just as bright — white pages, bright visuals.
-So if you’re hoping for a full Dark experience to ease strain during a late-night scroll, Incognito mode won’t cut it.
+So if you’re hoping for a full Dark browsing experience to ease strain during a late-night scroll, Incognito mode won’t cut it.

 Easy ways to switch Dark mode on Mac